iLVL-Key/FFXI/addons/leaderboard/readme.md

 - In high lag situations (seen in Dynamis-Jeuno Divergance), very rarely a tell sent out to a player via Mog Kart Mode gets a "tell not received" error as if they are offline, when they are online, resulting in the player receiving an item without the tell to inform them of it.
 I have only seen this myself a total of twice ever, but something to be aware of.

 ### Version History

+**5.1**
+- Adjusted frequency of saving to the live file (scores).
+Previously would save after every action from anyone in your party/alliance.
+Will now instead check once per second and only save if there is a reason to (ie if nothing is happening it won't save).
+Dramatically reduces the number of saves/writes to file while still retaining the ability to save data in the event of a crash.
+- Adjusted nearly all coroutine.sleep() calls to be coroutine.schedule() calls instead.

 **5.0**
 - Added 5 new boards: Total Damage, Total Weapon Skill, Ranged Attack, Buff, and Debuff.
 - Added command `all`.
 Will display all boards one after the other.
 Repeat command to stop.